population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 did "any work for pay, any kind of business, farming or other activity to generate income" in the last week.
 If yes, they were asked whether this was the same job as the previous round and the broad industry in which they worked in the current survey round.
-For round 1, respondents were also asked whether they did the same work as before the pandemic started and if it was a different job, which industry it was in.
+For Round 1, respondents were also asked whether they did the same work as before the pandemic started and if it was a different job, which industry it was in.
 We create two indicator variables to capture the likelihood of working: